The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 he proclaims ineluctable the difficult itinerary of knowledge starting

 from the here below.
-The knowing being remains separated from the
+The knowing being remains separated from

 known being.
-The ambiguity of Descartes's first evidence, revealing
+The ambiguity of Descartes's

 the I and God in turn without merging them, revealing them as two